Coreum-Labs/coreum_fun-fe/README.md

 ### 🎲 What is a No Loss Draft?

-A No Loss Draft is a system where:
+A No Loss Draft is a system where user does not lose their principal if they don't win:

 - Participants buy tickets at a fixed price
 - All participants get their tokens back at the end of the draw